-The 56,432 raptors counted per 100 hours of observation at the Corpus Christi HawkWatch in 2014 was significantly below site historic average, the third straight season with a below average passage rates for the total flight (Fig 4a).
-Regression analysis of passage rates indicate long-term declines in the total number of raptors counted each year at Corpus Christi (slope = -4268.8, $r^2 = 0.39$ , p=0.005).
-Interestingly, Broadwinged hawks seem to be driving this trend; the total flight exclusive of Broad-winged Hawks had higher than average passage rates in 2014 (11,147 birds/100hrs) and an overall increasing trend based on linear regression (slope = 548.8, $r^2 = 0.7$ , p<0.001).
+The 81,030 raptors counted per 100 hours of observation at the Corpus Christi HawkWatch in 2015 was comparable to the historic average (Fig 4a).
+Regression analysis of passage rates indicate long-term declines in the total number of raptors counted each year at Corpus Christi (slope = -3724, r = 0.35, p=0.008).
+Interestingly, Broad-winged Hawks seem to be driving this trend; the total flight exclusive of Broad-winged Hawks was considerably higher than average (23,064 birds/100hrs) and set a new record in 2015.
+It is worth noting this high rate was in strong part due to record high Turkey Vulture counts.
+Based on linear regression there has been an overall increasing trend in the flight independent of Broad-winged Hawks (slope = 701, r = 0.67, p<0.001).